The Exaltation of the Holy Cross

 A torture device is transformed into a universal symbol of hope and peace

 If the Romans had hung criminals from a gibbet, then Catholic churches would display a noose in their sanctuaries instead of a cross.
-Jesus’ lifeless body would be shown hanging from a sturdy branch with a rope wrapped tightly around His neck.
+Or a statue of Jesus’ lifeless body would be hanging in the sanctuary from a sturdy branch with a rope wrapped tightly around His neck.
 If the Romans had practiced stoning as their chosen form of capital punishment, then there would be a pile of rocks for the congregation to gaze at in hope, with Jesus’ body, bruised and broken, lying lifeless nearby.
 We are accustomed to the cross.
 We wear it around our necks, chisel it onto our tombstones, tattoo it onto our arms, and anchor it into rocky mountain peaks.
 We even top our steeples with the cross and illuminate it at night.
-The Church has been so spectacularly successful in communicating its truths about suffering and death, about resurrection and life, that we perhaps don’t notice that over long centuries a device of torture and death has been reinterpreted as the world’s greatest symbol of life and peace.
+The Church has been so spectacularly successful in communicating its truths about suffering and death, about resurrection and life, that we perhaps don’t notice that, over long centuries, a device of torture and death has been reinterpreted as the world’s greatest symbol of life and peace.

 This is the paradox of the cross.
 Today’s feast commemorates the Cross because in spiritual combat with life, the cross lost.
-A conqueror might plant the head of his decapitated opponent on a spike, a soldier might return from war with an enemies’ flag he picked up from the muddy battlefield, or an Indian might tuck the scalp of his poor victim under his saddle.
+A conqueror might plant the head of his decapitated opponent on a spike, a soldier might return from a far-away war with an enemies’ flag captured in the heat of battle, or an American Indian might tuck the scalps of his poor victims under his saddle.
 Trophies of war take many forms.
-The Cross is Christ’s trophy.
+The Cross is Christ’s war trophy.
 The Church exalts the Cross on this liturgical feast because this enemy of life was felled like timber by the Son of God.
 The Cross was brought low and humbled.
 It was mocked when Jesus rose from the dead.
 The Church holds up the Cross to say “Behold what the cross did not do.
 Behold that life conquers even a cruel and public death.”

 Jesus Christ, Your three hours on the Cross gave that wicked device a new meaning.
 Through contemplation of Your sufferings, may we transform all the wickedness and sin in our lives into something valuable.
 May we convert evil, transform sin, and, like You, go from death to life.